The Chess

 Our second article deals with more games from Steinitz's later career, especially his matches with Chigorin, Gunsberg, and Schiffers.

-Further articles will deal with corrections for J. H. Blackburne's games and perhaps others.
-(Unfortunately a wrist injury has delayed completion of the third article.)
+Further articles may deal with corrections for J. H. Blackburne's games and some of Schlechter's.

 Article 1: Steinitz v Lasker (introduction)